Treating Pathological Narcissism with Transference-Focused Psychotherapy

 Professional Activities

-- Psychotherapist and Analyst in Private Practice
+- Psychotherapist and Psychoanalyst in Private Practice

 - Professor Emerita – Doctoral Program in Clinical Psychology, City University of New York